Skip to main content

 3. Add your button text, choose a destination for your button to link to, and customise your button’s appearance.

-⚡ Pro tip: Want to link to a specific location on your page?
-Just add an anchor macro to your page, give it a name, and then use the #name in the 'Destination' field of the Button macro editor (e.g. the ‘Notes’ section would be referred to as #notes).
+Pro tip: Want to link to a specific location on your page?
+Add a Confluence anchor macro to your destination page, give the anchor a relevant name, then use the #name in the "Destination" field of the Button macro editor (e.g. a "Notes" section could be referred to as #notes).

 You can even link to a specific spot on a different page this way by preceding it with the full page URL (e.g. linking to the notes sitename.domain/wiki/Example+project#notes).